mypreview/Conj/docs/customizing-logo.md

 ## Removing The Logo

 Once a logo has been set, you can change or remove it using the **Remove Logo** and **Change Logo** buttons.

+## Hiding The Site Title & Description *(Tagline)*

+Right below the Logo selection tools in the Customizer, you will see a checkbox labeled Display Site Title and Tagline.
+By clearing this checkbox site title and tagline will be removed both.

+In addition to that, you can toggle the display of the site title or tagline individually from the view.